kptdev/kpt/docs/README.md

 ### Synopsis

-kpt is a Kubernetes platform toolkit for configuring Resources through configuration.
+kpt is a Kubernetes platform toolkit.

+It includes tools to package, customize and apply json or yaml configuration data.
-It includes tools developed as part of the Kubernetes project as well as additional commands specific to `kpt`.
+This includes tools developed as part of the Kubernetes project as well as additional commands specific to `kpt`.

-kpt packages are composed of Resource configuration, rather than code or templates.
+kpt package artifacts are composed of Resource configuration, rather than code or templates, but code or templates may be plugged into kpt to generate configuration.

-The `kpt` command structure is as follows:
+#### Major `kpt` subcomponents

 **Package Management: [pkg]**